 Outcomes

-UK Power Networks engineers have shown that the solution is a valuable method for retrofitting substation protection.
-A projection can be made that in cases where there is a need to retrofit the substations protection relays and also replace (or add) automatic voltage control, the centralised protection systems is a financially better solution and can achieve faster deployment compared to conventional solutions.
+UK Power Networks’ engineers have shown that the solution is a valuable method for retrofitting substation protection.
+A financial projection can be made for cases where there is a need to retrofit the substations protection relays and replace (or add) automatic voltage control.
+The centralised protection system is a financially better solution and can achieve faster deployment compared to conventional solutions.
+These outcomes can be further cemented when the evidence of performance is recorded, and the pricing agreed with the suppliers.
+The final pricing of the equipment remains to be defined pending procurement tender events.

 Lessons Learnt

+One of the main advantages of the solution is the replicability without a need for customisation.
 One of the big differentiators of the solution is the use of digital communications to carry measurements and control signals.
-This is a concept that the operational engineers had limited experience with and the learning process was crucial to future implementation.
+This is a concept that the operational engineers had limited experience with, and the learning process was crucial to future implementation.
 The engineers had to use new tools to complete the design, testing and commissioning.
-The experience has shown us that protection engineers will need to be proficient in communication systems in the future.
+The experience has shown us that protection engineers will need to be proficient in communication systems in the future as evidenced by the new sets of standards created by UK Power Networks.